mitsuba-renderer/drjit/docs/freeze.rst

    func(t, UInt(1), UInt(1), UInt(1))

 Dr.Jit also supports advanced tensor indexing, allowing you to use arrays to index into a tensor e.g. ``t[UInt(1, 2, 3), :]``.
+When multiple array indices are used, they select element-wise following NumPy/PyTorch semantics (all arrays must have the same length or length 1 for broadcasting).
 This syntax can also be used inside of frozen functions, however it might lead to kernels with baked-in kernel sizes, and therefore incorrect outputs.
 If tensor indexing with indices of changing sizes is required, calculating the array index manually with the formula in the above example is recommended.

 .. code-block:: python

    @dr.freeze
    def func(t: TensorXf, i: UInt, j: UInt, k: UInt):
-      # Indexes into the tensor array, getting the entry at (row, col)
+      # Indexes into the tensor array, getting the entry at (i, j, k)
       return t[i, j, k]

    t = TensorXf(dr.arange(Float, 10*7*3), shape=(10, 7, 3))

    # The first call will record the function, and will return a tensor of shape
-   # (3, 2, 1)
+   # (3,)
-   func(t, UInt(1, 2, 3), UInt(1, 2), UInt(1))
+   func(t, UInt(1, 2, 3), UInt(1, 2, 3), UInt(1, 2, 3))

    # Calling the function with a different number of index elements will be
-   # correct, as long as only the array with the largest number of indices
+   # correct, as long as only array indices are used (no slices).
-   # changes.
-   func(t, UInt(1, 2, 3, 4), UInt(1, 2), UInt(1))
+   func(t, UInt(1, 2, 3, 4), UInt(1, 2, 3, 4), UInt(1, 2, 3, 4))

-   # Calling the function with a different number of index elements on multiple
-   # dimensions can lead  to incorrect outputs.
-The heuristic will use the larger
+   # Mixing array indices with slice dimensions can lead to incorrect outputs
+   # when the tensor data size happens to be a multiple of the kernel launch
-   # array to infer the size of the kernel, by multiplication with the recorded
+   # size.
+The heuristic will infer the kernel size from the tensor data
+   # pointer instead of the array indices.

+   @dr.freeze
+   def func2(t: TensorXf, row: UInt):
+      return t[row, :]

+   t2 = TensorXf(dr.arange(Float, 10*10*3), shape=(10, 10, 3))

+   # This call records the kernel with array size 2 (launch size 2*30=60,
+   # and tensor size 300 is a multiple of 60)
+   func2(t2, UInt(0, 1))

-   # fraction (in this case 2).
-This call will (incorrectly) return a tensor of
+   # This call will (incorrectly) replay with the old kernel size
-   # shape (4, 2, 1).
-   func(t, UInt(1, 2, 3, 4), UInt(1, 2, 3), UInt(1))
+   func2(t2, UInt(0, 1, 2))

 .. warning::